 For the purposes of this discussion, "directly impacted" properties refers to those properties in which all or a portion is situated within the proposed property requirements of the crossing, inspection plaza or access road.
 At this time properties which are not situated within the proposed property requirements can not be assessed.
-Properties not situated within the proposed property requirements maybe assessed after a preferred alternative is determined.
+Neighbouring and adjacent properties that are not situated within the proposed property requirements may be assessed, after the preferred alternative is determined.
 Whether or not properties not situated within the proposed property requirements are assessed will depend on the likelihood of them impacting properties situated within the proposed property requirements.